Condensation, damp, and mould: what’s the difference and how do you get rid of them?

-Are you worried about early signs of damp and mould in your home?
-Some types of damp are more serious than others.
-Learn what damp looks like and how to treat it with our simple guide.
+Are you worried about early signs of damp, mould or condensation in your home?
+It’s important to know that some types of damp are more serious than others.
+Learn the difference between damp and mould, plus find out how to treat them, with our simple guide.

-Are you worried about early signs of damp and mould in your home?
-Some types of damp are more serious than others.
-Learn what damp looks like and how to treat it with our simple guide.
+Are you worried about early signs of damp, mould or condensation in your home?
+It’s important to know that some types of damp are more serious than others.
+Learn the difference between damp and mould, plus find out how to treat them, with our simple guide.

 What causes dampness in a house?

-And while condensation build-up can be easily wiped away, other causes of dampness in a house can be more serious and difficult to treat, for example, leaking pipes, rising damp in cellars and on ground floors, or water seeping in through a damaged roof or window frames.
+While condensation can be easily wiped away, other causes of dampness in a house can be more serious and difficult to treat.
+Examples include leaking pipes, rising damp in cellars and on ground floors, or water seeping in through a damaged roof or window frames.

 What is condensation damp?

-Condensation is the most common type of damp.
-It’s caused by a combination of excess moisture in the air and poor ventilation.
-It could start from something simple, such as steam from the kettle, running the hot water or cooking pasta on the hob.
+It could start from something simple, such as steam build-up from hot showers, drying clothes indoors or cooking on the hob.
 If treated properly, condensation can be remedied without it causing lasting damage.

 Spotting condensation

-While these small droplets of water may not be troublesome right away, the effects of condensation can worsen over time, producing black mould and the beginnings of a damp smell.
+While these small droplets of water may not be troublesome right away, the effects of condensation can worsen over time.

 If caught early, condensation mould can be easily treated at home using a cloth dipped in soapy water or with an antifungal spray that will kill the fungus.
 Remember to dry the area after you’ve cleared the mould.
 You could also treat the area afterwards with a mould-resistant paint to help prevent the issue reoccurring.

-• Leave your windows open to let your house air when the weather’s nice, especially during the colder months
+- Leave your windows open to let your house air when the weather’s good, especially during the colder months.

 Does home insurance cover condensation damp?